morfair/macmon/README.md

 # macmon
-Store MAC-address learned by your L2-switches
+Store MAC-address learned by your L2-switches in database and get alarm from Zabbix.

 ### Dependencies:
  - PostgreSQL;